agroce/muttfuzz/README.md

 **A**: Yes, just use a fuzzing command that does nothing but check a mutant for detection (something like the commands used for reachability and pruning) that returns non-zero on detected mutants, and add the `--score` option.
 Note that MuttFuzz uses a peculiar and biased set of mutation operators, and may score the same mutant multiple times, so take this value with a grain of salt.
 You can also have the fuzzing command do some actual fuzzing, and then check for detection after the fuzzing.

+Note that reachability and pruning work as usual here.
+Pruning will seldom be needed, but there may be some notion of invalid mutants you want to use.
+Reachability lets you compute  a score over mutants the corpus actually executes, which is usually more informative than including mutants not even executed.
+The distinction is between "mutation score" and "covered mutation score" (see [this paper](https://agroce.github.io/issre23.pdf)).
+Note that MuttFuzz, when a reachability check is included, always shows a running and final total of estimated coverage of mutants.

 **Q**: Why "MuttFuzz"?

 **A**: When I (Alex) created the repo, I made a typo, but I liked it.
 Certainly memorable compared to "mutfuzz" for "mutant fuzzer".